DoTheEvo/XCPng-basics/README.md

 **is not indicative of a performance of a linux VM**, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.

-*Experience* - Had to virtualize opnsense on a MSI cubi miniPC because broadcom NICs and freebsd driver for non-intel NICs being terrible.
-XCPng network throughput was bad, like 50 vs 300 Mbits.
-Had to go proxmox for that case.
+* *Later experience* - Had MSI cubi miniPC and I planed to install opnsense straight on metal, but there were issues and I thought because of realcom NICs and freeBSD of opnsense combo... so virtualization time...<br>
+XCPng had terrible throughput of \~50Mbit, Proxmox with virtio managed \~300Mbit.

 </details>